 This Proxy Statement contains FIVE proposals requiring stockholder action.
 Proposal No. 1 requests the election of THREE directors to the Board.
 Proposal No. 2 requests the approval of an amendment and restatement of the Company's 2010 Incentive Award Plan.
-Proposal No. 3 requests a non-binding advisory vote on the compensation of our named executive officers.
+Proposal No. 3 requests an advisory approval of the compensation of our named executive officers.
 Proposal No. 4 requests the approval of an amendment to the Certificate of Incorporation to eliminate the classified structure of the Board and to provide for the annual election of directors.
 Proposal No. 5 requests the ratification of the appointment of the independent registered public accounting firm.
 Each of the proposals is discussed in more detail in the pages that follow.